infocusp/scaLR/README.md

 # Single Cell Classification Tool (unnamed)

 A complete end2end pipeline and tool for scRNA-seq tabular data (cell X genes) to perform Classification tasks
+### [all Transformer related implementations are under progress, but they are still working]

 ## Library Structure